Interest Rates

 5 cents |

-These fee rates should be used indefinitely until a statutory change is enacted by law.
+These fee rates should be used indefinitely until a statutory change

 Water Treatment Plant Upgrade Fee Rate: